Skip to main content

 Virtual accounts

-A dedicated US bank account number assigned to a customer.
-Incoming ACH deposits auto-convert to USDC.
+A dedicated bank account number assigned to a customer.
+Incoming fiat auto-converts to a stablecoin at the configured destination.
+Create and manage with POST/GET/PATCH/DELETE /virtual-accounts.

 Deposit addresses

-A persistent onchain address for a customer’s wallet.
-Incoming crypto auto-triggers a transaction.
+A reusable onchain address for a customer.
+Incoming crypto auto-triggers a transaction to a registered bank account.
+Create and manage with POST/GET/PATCH /deposit-addresses.

 External accounts